-Employment Injury Protection and Rehabilitation Scheme for Workers in the Garment and Leather Industries
+Employment Injury Protection Scheme for Workers in the Textile and Leather Industries (EIPS)

-Title: Employment Injury Protection and Rehabilitation Scheme for Workers in the Garment and Leather Industries
+Title: Employment Injury Protection Scheme for Workers in the Textile and Leather Industries (EIPS)

-Tragic events, such as the collapse of the Rana Plaza factory building in April 2013 or the factory fire at Tazreen Fashions in November 2012, have directed international attention to the precarious working conditions in Bangladesh’s textiles sector.
+Employees in Bangladesh’s textile and leather sectors are exposed to different risks regarding their health and safety at their workplace on a daily basis.
+The number of workplace injuries and occupational diseases in Bangladesh cannot be exactly quantified due to a lack of reliable statistics.
+Mandatory reporting on accidents at the workplace and occupational diseases is widely ignored.
+Tragic events, such as the collapse of the Rana Plaza factory building in April 2013 or the factory fire at Tazreen Fashions in November 2012 have directed international attention to the precarious working conditions in Bangladesh’s textile sector.

 Although legal provisions and strategies are now in place for prevention, rehabilitation and compensation, these are fragmented and have yet to be embedded in an overall strategy.
 Furthermore, even though the companies are subject to civil liability, only a notable few fulfil their legal obligations.
 The responsible government bodies require more resources to enforce the legal provisions to ensure that affected individuals have a fair chance of asserting their claims.